 It’s all very well getting all dressed up, but if you’ve got no where to go you may as well not bother.
 The next two weeks before Feria is all about networking your little arses off.
 If you’re an English Teacher get chatting to your students, or the parents of your students.
 Bring up Feria in conversation, stare at them expectantly ignoring that uncomfortable silence as they realise you’re waiting for an invitation to their private caseta.
 Start storing caseta addresses in your phone and the days when your contacts will be there.
 Treat it with the seriousness it deserves, as without a handful of invites, it will be Feria suicide.

-Oh and then there’s all the obvious stuff, be careful with your bags, expensive cameras etc, drink water between your rebujitos, check you don’t get overcharged by the donut sellers at the end of the night and most have all, have fun!
+Oh and then there’s all the obvious stuff, be careful with your bags, the expensive wifi camera, etc, drink water between your rebujitos, check you don’t get overcharged by the donut sellers at the end of the night and most have all, have fun!

 And to bring this post up to date, I am going to leave you with a very non-feria, Sevillanas – ‘La Periferia de Sevilla’ by Daniel Mata and friends.